-Occasionally, the services of more than one physician are utilized in the treatment of a fracture - one physician for the initial treatment, and another for the follow-up care.
-In the event the initial patient contact is made by a physician who provides minimal treatment and diagnosis and then refers the patient to an orthopedist or surgeon for reduction or immobilization of the fracture, the services of the first physician are eligible for consideration as emergency accident care.
+Occasionally, the services of more than one doctor are utilized in the treatment of a fracture - one doctor for the initial treatment, and another for the follow-up care.
+In the event the initial patient contact is made by a doctor who provides minimal treatment and diagnosis and then refers the patient to an orthopedist or surgeon for reduction or immobilization of the fracture, the services of the first doctor are eligible for consideration as emergency accident care.

-When one physician performs the initial reduction and/or immobilization and another physician performs the follow-up care, the "Sun Valley Rule" method of payment is applied - each physician receives the respective portion of the allowance he or she would have received if he or she had performed total care.
+When one doctor performs the initial reduction and/or immobilization and another doctor performs the followup care, the "Sun Valley Rule" method of payment is applied - each doctor receives the respective portion of the allowance he or she would have received if he or she had performed total care.